gasgiant/Camera-Shake/README.md

 | duration     | Duration of the shake.|

 ## PerlinShake
-`PerlinShake` combines layers of Perlin noise with different frequencies.
+`PerlinShake` combines layers of Perlin noise with different frequencies to create smooth and nuanced shake.
 Works better for longer shakes.
 For very short shakes consider using `BounceShake`.
 ### Constructor

 | Parameter        |   |  Description |